Neel Doshi: Culture & Motivation in Education

 So for example, imagine a school teacher.
 A school teacher at play, is one that simply enjoys the work of teaching or tending to a classroom.
 They might enjoy coming up with curricula.
 They might enjoy coming up with assignments.
 They might enjoy the day to day moments of working with the kids in their classroom.

 That's play.
-A lot of companies are getting this wrong by the way They think play means ping pong tables or kombucha on tap or parties, that's not what it's about.
+A lot of companies are getting this wrong by the way.
+They think play means ping pong tables or kombucha on tap or parties, that's not what it's about.
 The play motive has to come from the activity, the thing that you are doing.

-The second motive is called purpose.
+The second motive is called Purpose.
 Purpose is when you do something because you value its outcome, its immediate outcome.
 This is another area where people are getting things wrong.
 They think that purpose is some big, grandiose mission statement.
 That's not what it is.
 It's, you feel like what you're doing right now matters.
 At that moment, in that moment in time, it's not about what eventually matters.
 It's not about something that builds up to something that matters.
 It matters now.

-One example of purpose is, that's interesting is as we get into remote education, teachers teaching remotely, it has an effect on their purpose motive.
+One example of purpose that's interesting is as we get into remote education, teachers teaching remotely, it has an effect on their purpose motive.
 The reason why is because it's harder to see that moment that occurs when you teach someone something and they have that “aha” moment.
 When you can't see their face, it's harder to realize that you just had an impact right there on them.

 So there's pros and cons.
 Like I'll tell you, doing talks like this a lot, working with lots and lots of organizations.
 When I am doing a remote interaction where I can't see people's faces, it affects my purpose.
 Because I can never see those “aha” moments.
 Just a simple aspect of a participant turning their video on, and I can see do they understand?
 Are they listening, are they engaging, and do they have those light bulb moments?
 That's purpose right there.

-The next motive is called potential.
+The next motive is called Potential.
 If purpose is what you value as the immediate outcome of your work, potential is when you value some eventual outcome.
 It might be something that happens later.
 So for example, imagine a teacher that's doing this job because they eventually want to be an administrator.

 They might not feel play for that work.
 They might not feel purpose for that work, but they're working towards something eventual that matters to them.
 That's the potential motive.
 These three motives are called direct motives because they're directly related to the work itself.
 Again, play is the work, purpose is immediate outcome, potential is eventual outcome.